Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

 The `app` is what we use to handle the lifecycle of the application and the `BrowserWindow` is the actual window that will render our Svelte app.

-Start by creating a new BrowserWindow once the application is ready:
+Start by creating a new BrowserWindow once the application is ready and quitting the app once all windows are closed:

 ```javascript
 app.whenReady().then(() => {